 Overnight: Sleeper Train | Breakfast, Lunch

 This morning we arrive into Russia’s capital.
 Taking the metro, we will make our way to the legendary Red Square for the start of our walking tour.
 Here we will take in sights such as the epitome of Russian power – the Kremlin, Lenin’s Mausoleum and the ritzy GUM department store.
 At the south end of the square, feast your eyes on the iconic St Basil’s Cathedral.
-We also tour the mighty Kremlin, with a guided walk through the grounds to see numerous government buildings, gold-domed cathedrals and the Tsar Bell - the largest bell that never rang!
+We also tour the mighty Kremlin, with a guided walk through the grounds to see numerous government buildings, gold-domed cathedrals and the Tsar Bell - which is the largest bell that never rang!
 If open, you can pay your respects to the grandfather of Communism at Lenin’s mausoleum.
 Remainder of the day is at leisure.